 Everything – I love being in the water and I love being part of a team too.
-Synchronised swimming is very different to other types of team sports in the way that you can’t talk to each other underwater.
+Synchronized swimming is very different to other types of team sports in the way that you can’t talk to each other underwater.
 We still have to communicate with each other though, and we build our own language – using a blink of an eye or a slight wave of the hand, or making funny faces.
 We learn to read our teammates’ faces and body languages, to know if they are doing okay or having troubles.

 It’s a completely different type of communication and it’s challenging, but lots of fun at the same time.
-This silent language becomes part of us and sometimes, without realising, we used these gestures to each other in a café or on the street!
+This silent language becomes part of us and sometimes, without realizing, we used these gestures to each other in a café or on the street!
 People must have thought we were crazy.

 Have you been able to apply any skills learnt through your sport to your business?

-It’s all about teamwork in synchronised swimming.
+It’s all about teamwork in synchronized swimming.
 You need to communicate with each other, adapt to each other’s strengths and weaknesses, and work together towards a shared goal.
 The more you can support each other, the better chance of success you’ll have.

 It’s the same in business.
-We always work in a team, and if a member of the team doesn’t understand the task well, or struggles to fulfil it, then other team members need to support him or her and bring them back on track.
+We always work in a team, and if a member of the team doesn’t understand the task well, or struggles to fulfill it, then other team members need to support him or her and bring them back on track.
 Otherwise, the whole team will suffer at the end.

 And finally, is there a motto that you live by?

 Always keep smiling!
-People must think synchronised swimmers are crazy going up to the water surface with those happy grins.
+People must think synchronized swimmers are crazy going up to the water surface with those happy grins.
 The truth is that when you have been underwater for a minute, you are gasping for breath but you can't let the judges know your stress: hence the smile, which is actually a clever way of gulping in air.
 It’s amusing if you think about it that way.
 But for me, I try to have fun in anything I do, however challenging it is.
 And if you enjoy something, you’ll do it well.